Lesson 2

 The meaning of death in this verse is both physical death and spiritual death.
 We all know what physical death is, because physical death is so ever-present around us.
 However, I think the idea of spiritual death is confusing to most people.
 This is because it is something we can’t see in a concrete sense, but God sure can.
 Spiritual death means eternal separation from God.
 Because of the sinful nature we were born with, sin permeates our whole life.
 God can have nothing to do with sin because He is holy, so we are separated from Him.
 God still wants to be a part of our lives but He can’t be because holiness can have nothing to do with sin.
 Holiness and sin are exact opposites.
 Oh yes, sin presents an awful problem because God loves you and wants to be with you!

 Eternal punishment takes place in a place the Bible calls hell or other related names.
-We either have eternal life through Jesus or we face eternal destruction after we die.
+We either have eternal life through Jesus or we face eternal destruction after we die in hell.
 There is no middle ground!
-Do you know that God didn’t create hell for us?
+Do you know that God didn't create hell for us?
 In Matthew 25:41 Jesus states that hell was prepared for the Devil and his angels.
 The Apostle Paul explains eternal punishment in 2 Thessalonians 1:8-9,

 … dealing out retribution to those who do not know God and to those who do not obey the gospel of our Lord Jesus.
 And these will pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power… NASB®

 God never wanted to punish us!
 Instead He wants to pour His love upon us.
 You might be wondering why God does punish us.
 We know God is God, and that He has the power to do anything He wants to do.
 Does this mean He really wants to punish us?
 No!
 The Bible says that God told Adam and Eve not to eat the fruit from the tree of the knowledge of good and evil (or bad).
 He did not want them, or us to die!
 He created us to be with Him, not to be dead to Him.
-However, since justice and righteousness are His characteristics, He has to fairly and rightly deal with all sin.
-If He did not He wouldn’t be just or righteous.
+However, since justice and righteousness are His characteristics, He has to fairly and rightly deal with all disobedience.
+If He did not He wouldn't be just or righteous.
 God is also unchanging, so His righteousness and justice do not change.
-Let’s look at God’s righteous and just nature.
+Let's look at God's righteous and just nature.

-God is righteous – He does exactly what is right; He has no lawlessness in Him
+God is righteous - He does exactly what is right, He has no lawlessness in Him

-God is just – He is perfectly fair; He rewards righteousness and punishes sin
+God is just - He is perfectly fair, He rewards righteousness and punishes sin

 Have you ever been unfairly treated?
 Have you ever done something right but no one seemed to care?
 Remember, God knows the situation and sees everything.
 He rewards righteousness because He is just.
-However, because He is just, He must punish unrighteousness and sin.
+However, because He is just, He must punish unrighteousness which is sin.
 If you are still questioning why God punishes sin, look at it this way.
-Since God doesn’t want to punish you for your sin, He came down from heaven to take the punishment for your sin upon Himself when He died on the cross.
+Since God doesn't want to punish you for your sin, He came down from heaven to take the punishment for your sin upon Himself when He died on the cross.
 He did this so you can have His righteousness, and to satisfy His just anger against your sin.
 What fairness!
 What love!
 2 Corinthians 5:21 says,

 He made Him who knew no sin to be sin on our behalf that we might become the righteousness of God in Him.
 NASB®

-- Read about God’s righteousness and justice from Exodus 34:6-7, Deuteronomy 32:3–4, and Romans 3:22-23 & 5:8–10.
+- Read about God's righteousness and justice from Exodus 34:6-7, Deuteronomy 32:3-4, and Micah 6:7-8.
 Write down any insights and applications that the Spirit is giving you from these verses.

 Day Five - God solved the problem of sin through Jesus Christ’s sacrifice